privacysandbox/protected-auction-services-docs/b&a-kanon-integration.md

     *   Batch query service responds with only those sets (`adRenderUrls`) that are K-Anonymous.
     *   SFE sends all bids, including those that are not K-Anonymous to the Auction service.
         *   For the `renderUrls` / key-hashes that are K-Anonymous, SFE sets a K-Anonymity field for those to `true`, otherwise that is set to `false` in `AdWithBid`.
-        *   All render URLs / bids whether or not they are K-anonymous are sent to Auction Service so that ghost winners can be determined who are sent back to device for joining and incrementing the K-Anonymity counter, so that these ads can be K-Anonymous eventually.
+        *   All render URLs / bids whether or not they are K-anonymous are sent to Auction Service so that ghost winners can be determined which are sent back to device for joining and incrementing the K-Anonymity counter, so that these ads can be K-Anonymous eventually.
 See [this section][9] for more details around K-Anonymity check.

 ##### Pros
 *   This option is optimized for latency.
 There is minimal incremental latency because the `Query` call would be parallelized with `trustedScoringSignals` lookup.